Eastern canonical reforms of Pius XII: Reforms of Eastern canon law

 A commission was established in 1929 by Pius XI to draw up a schema for an Oriental Catholic canon code, the Commissionem Cardinalitiam pro Studiis Praeparatoriis Codificationis Orientalis.
 In 1935, the same pope established another commission with the same goal, the Pontificia Commissio ad redigendum Codicem iuris canonici orientalis, to replace the former.

 The Eastern Catholic Churches, not unlike the Latin Church before the Code of 1917, had their own ancient laws, which were not codified.
 Some reforms of Eastern Church laws for the Eastern Churches were done during the pontificate of Pius XII.
 The new Church canons promulgated by Pius XII for the government of the Eastern Catholic Churches concern matrimonial law, Church trials, administration of Church properties and religious orders and individual rights.

 Eastern groups in the West

-After World War II, a new situation developed as millions of united Christians from Eastern Europe emigrated to the Western hemisphere: United States, Western Europe, Canada, South America, the Middle East and Australia.
+After World War II, a new situation developed as millions of united Christians from Eastern Europe and the Middle East emigrated to the West: United States, Western Europe, Canada, South America, and Australia.
 The new Church law was welcomed, yet in some points, it was critiqued, for not fully adopting to these new Western circumstances.
 Traditionally, Eastern Christians insisted on legal exemptions, allowing them to keep most of the ancient customs and laws.